melintea/upml/README.spin.md

 ## Differences with PlusCal

-- atomicity: Promela is fine grained; atomicity is at statement level and coarse gained atomicity is achieved with dedicated statement grouping: ```atomic```, ```d_step```.
+- atomicity: Promela is fine grained; atomicity is at statement level and coarser gained atomicity is achieved with dedicated statement grouping: ```atomic```, ```d_step```.
   PlusCal is coarse grained: atomicity is in between labels; much harder to diagnose race conditions in the model.
 - dead model code: Promela will warn about code that was not reached during verification as this could be a model flaw.
   PlusCal needs to be told which code is essential.
 - process termination: a process that did not end or did not end in an ```end``` label at the end of the verification will be flagged as an error with Promela.
-  PlusCal has no support for end-in-the-middle diagnostic slabels or such.
+  PlusCal has no support for end-in-the-middle diagnostic labels or such.

 ## Usage